Hajo376/SNOM_AFM_analysis/docs/_build/html/_sources/files/getting_started.rst.txt

 and the individual headers from the .gsf files (channels_tag_dict).
 Note that the channels_tag_dict is also a list correlated with instance.channels.
 This gives you a lot of freedome to implement your own functionality.

-Anyways, here is a short example of how to use the package:
+Anyways, here is a short example of how to use the package.

+.. _code example 1:
 Simple usage example using the SnomMeasurement class:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 This is a very simple example using just some base functions without any extra parameters.

 .. include:: ../docs/files/code_example_snommeasurement_1.rst

+.. _code example 2:
 More advanced usage example using the SnomMeasurement class:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 This is an example using the tkinter filedialog and some more advanced fuctions.

 .. include:: ../docs/files/code_example_snommeasurement_2.rst

+.. _code example 3:
 Example showing how to do a synccorrection of transmission mode measurements:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 This is an example using the tkinter filedialog and some more advanced fuctions.

 .. include:: ../docs/files/code_example_snommeasurement_3.rst

+.. _code example 4:
 Simple usage example using the ApproachCurve class:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 This is a very simple example using just some base functions without any extra parameters.

 .. include:: ../docs/files/code_example_approachcurve_1.rst

+.. _code example 5:
 Simple usage example using the Scan3D class:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 This is a very simple example using just some base functions to display x-z-cutplanes from the 3D scans.

 .. include:: ../docs/files/code_example_scan3d_1.rst

+.. _code example 6:
 Simple usage example using the Scan3D class and averaging the data:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 This is an example using just some base functions and using the multiple y lines to average each x-z-cutplane.

 .. include:: ../docs/files/code_example_scan3d_2.rst

+:ref:`code example`